 If you are struggling with alcohol addiction or substance abuse, addiction therapy with Vivitrol may be a treatment option for you.
 Vivitrol is a prescription medication that is used as part of medication assisted treatment (MAT).
 It can help people struggling with addiction achieve and maintain their recovery.

 Drug and alcohol abuse affects nearly 22 million people in the United States.
 Did you know that 1 in 7 people will develop an addiction in their lifetime?
-Though recovery and sobriety are related, there are important differences you need to understand if you or a loved one is seeking substance abuse treatment and looking to achieve long-term recovery.
+Though recovery and abstinence are related, there are important differences you need to understand if you or a loved one is seeking substance abuse treatment and looking to achieve long-term recovery.
 Let’s take a look at some of the similarities and differences in more detail.

 Opioid addiction - also known as opioid use disorder - affects 2 million people.
 Opioid drugs were responsible for 33,000 deaths in the US in 2016 and over half of drug overdoses involved opioids.
 So, what makes opioids so addictive?